California Laws and Incentives for Vehicle Owner/Driver

 Plug-In Electric Vehicle (PEV) Charging Rate Reduction - SMUD

-The Sacramento Municipal Utility District (SMUD) offers a reduced time-of-use rate option to residential customers who own a licensed passenger PEV.
-For more information, see the SMUD PEV Rates website.
+The Sacramento Municipal Utility District (SMUD) offers three discounted pricing plans to residential customers who charge PEVs.
+Options include time-of-use, whole house, and dedicated meter plans.
+For more information, see the SMUD PEV Pricing Plans website.

 Plug-In Electric Vehicle (PEV) Charging Rate Reduction - LADWP